leopoldsprenger/website/achievements/personal_website.md

 I made an update to the code to make editing or adding new content and achievements easier.
 Now I can just create and edit my content with markdown instead of directly editing the html code, which also has the potential to screw up the core code functions.

+__Saturday, 13.07.2024__

+I changed the formatting of the website, so now the css changes if your on a small screen like a phone to have a better viewing experience there.
+The PC experience stays the same, except for making the images 3/4 the size on PC so they take up less space.